Come Run With Us— Come Run With Us—Shop Now

 By Jeremiah S., SCHEELS Expert

-I made a stop in all of Illinois’s finest institutions: jail, hospital, and rehab.
-After leaving rehab in a moment of desperation, I received the greatest gift that I’ve ever gotten—true sobriety from the rooms of recovery.
-With amazing humans and a program of action, this beautiful thing called life materialized in ways I could never have imagined.
-I tell all of that for no other reason than this is my story about running and life, both of which would never, and I mean never, be possible without that gift that was freely given to me, and continues one day at a time.
+Before my running journey, I got to stop in all of Illinois’s finest institutions: jail, hospital, and rehab.
+I won’t travel too far down that road, but I will share that after leaving rehab in a humbling moment of desperation, I received the greatest gift I’ve ever gotten: true sobriety from the rooms of recovery.
+With the help and guidance from some amazing people, somewhere in all of that mess, this beautiful thing called life materialized in front of me.
+It was here in ways I could never have imagined.
+I share that rough summary for no other reason than this is my story about running and life, both of which would never, and I mean never, be possible without that gift that was freely given to me, and continues one day at a time.

 The Gift of Sobriety

-Several years passed and my life got good.
+Several years passed and life got good.
 Real good.
 The gifts that sobriety gave me were numerous.
-I couldn’t even count them if I tried.
 Simply saying, “I’m grateful to be here,” is a massive understatement, but it sums it up pretty well.

 I've always liked staying active.
-At the time, my job was pretty physical and I went to the gym regularly.
-Once COVID happened and the gyms shut down, my main hobby of lifting was put to the side.
-One Sunday while in lockdown, I randomly decided that I was going to run around my block.
-Still being a smoker at the time, it seemed like a pretty big challenge.
-I made it about a half a mile.
-When I got back to my house, I sat with a cup of coffee and a pack of cigarettes and reveled in my accomplishment.
-After that moment, I decided that as long as the lockdowns were going on and the gyms were closed, I'd add a little bit more to my runs each week.
+Back in 2019, my job was pretty physical and I went to the gym regularly.
+Once COVID hit and the gyms were shut down, my main hobby of lifting was put to the side.
+I’m a guy who likes challenges.
+So, one random Sunday, I decided that I was going to run around my block.
+Why not?
+For a smoker at the time, it seemed like a pretty big challenge to me.
+Getting myself up, I made it about half a mile before collapsing back at home.
+Somehow, I managed to drag myself in and sit down with a cup of coffee and a pack of cigarettes.
+It was a gruesome half a mile, but I was surprised and proud of my accomplishment.
+From then on, I decided that as long as the quarantine and lockdowns were going on and the gyms weren't open, every week, I'd try to run a little farther.

 Pushing Past Personal Limits

-One week, I ran out of my subdivision, across the main road, and kept running for what seemed like forever.
-When I got home, I hopped in my car to retrace my tracks.
+That little challenge turned into something much bigger.
+After spending some time running, managing to get as far as 3 miles, one day I felt so good I reached my normal stopping point and kept going, heading out of my subdivision, across the main road, my legs felt like they could go forever.
+After I got home, I hopped in my car to retrace my tracks.
 It turned out I'd gone a little over 7 miles.
-This was wild because at the time, the farthest I'd ever gone was 3 miles tops.
-I spent the rest of the day smoking cigarettes and wondering when my legs were going to fall off.
+I was shocked.
+The rest of the day, I smoked my cigarettes and wondered when my legs would fall off.

-A few months later, I had another gift of sobriety.
-My wife and I closed on our first home together.
-We decided we wanted our house to be smoke-free, so we both quit smoking that summer—that was hard.
+A few months later, I received another gift of sobriety.
+My wife and I closed on our first home together and we decided our new house was going to be smoke-free.
+So we both quit smoking that summer.
+I couldn’t tell you what was harder, that first half mile or leaving smoking behind.

 The First Race (and then Some)

-One day I went out for a run wearing a Walmart watch that my wife had bought me.
-This run felt different.
-When I left the house, I just kept going farther and farther away.
-It seemed like I was running for ages and time slipped by until eventually I felt I'd been gone long enough, so I turned back and started running home.
+My wife saw how serious I was getting about running and bought me a watch from Walmart.
+I was excited to test it out, track my distance and time.
+And this run, it felt different.
+When I took off from the house, I just kept going farther and farther.
+It seemed like I was running for ages and time slipped by until eventually I felt I'd been gone long enough.
+So, I turned back around and ran home.

 The Longest Race to Date

-I signed up to run it solo, marking the date on my calendar.
-I decided to put my best foot forward and show up as the best version of myself for that race.
-Race day came, and I must have looked worried because the officials came up to me assuring me that they would wait however long it took for me to finish.
+Race day came.
+I was nervous and must have looked worried because the officials came up to me, assuring me that they would wait however long it took for me to finish.
+I was thankful but didn’t think much of the comment at the time.
 The race began and off I went.

-To say it was difficult is a drastic understatement.
+To say this was difficult is an understatement, it was the hardest race I had ever done.
 I scuffled.
 I limped.
-I walked, yelled, cursed, and even contemplated crawling because surely nothing could make my body feel worse.
-Finally, I came to a little town with an aid station wondering how on earth I was going to make it.
-And when a volunteer let me know that I was only halfway, I thought that couldn't be right.
-I've run 20 miles before and it felt NOTHING like this.
+I walked, yelled, cursed and even contemplated crawling because surely nothing could make my body feel worse.
+At one point, I reached an aid station.
+Relieved, thinking we had to be close to the finish, I kept going, wondering how on earth I was going to make it.

 Realizing the Mistake

-After that 40-mile race, I wondered what else I was capable of.
-So, I signed up for a 100k (62 miles) race.
-It was the next most challenging thing I had ever done, and it exposed me to a whole new running community I didn't know existed or needed.
-Next, I wanted to do what everybody in the community does and run 100 miles.
+After that first race, I wanted to know what else I was capable of.
+I needed to do something new, to challenge myself in a way I had never before.
+So, I decided to sign up for a 100k (62 miles) race.
+That experience exposed me to a whole new running community I didn't know existed or needed.
+Because after meeting them, I wanted to do what everybody in the community does and run 100 miles.

 Scoring the Biggest Win

-I put in the work and showed up the best version of myself that day.
+For my first 100 mile race, I put in the work to show up as the best version of myself.
 I was in the best shape of my life and felt confident.
-I started with what I thought was a decent pace, a little faster than I should have.
-I completed the first 50 miles in 9 hours and the last 50 in 21 hours.
-I didn’t know you could walk so slow and not be stopped or that you could hurt so bad and not be dying.
-The last 10 miles took me over 7 hours, and I truly believed I was never getting out of those woods.
-After a long day, and night, and another day, I was finished.
-I was completely wrecked.
-My hair even hurt.
-But I did it.
-Because even if it looked like garbage, I scored the biggest win I ever could—I showed myself I could do this.
-And that’s what running has done for me.
+I started off with what I thought was a decent pace, a little faster than I should have.
+The first 50 miles, I completed in 9 hours.
+The last 50 miles…21 hours.
+Never did I realize a person could walk as slow as I was without stopping.
+Or that I could hurt as bad as I was without dying.
+Those final 10 miles of the race took me over 7 hours.
+At a point, I truly believed I was never getting these woods.
+It took over two days, but I finished.
+I was completely wrecked, I was in so much pain that even the hair on my head hurt.
+But despite the pain,the fight, the struggle, at the end I realized I did it.
+I scored the biggest win of my life at that point by proving to myself I could do this.
+And that’s what running has really done for me.

 “Running took me from “someday” street and helped me become someone who shows up for himself and others regularly regardless of circumstances.
 It has shown me the only guarantee is the work I put in and has taught me to strive to be a better version of myself one day at a time, no matter what the outcome.”